 Beauty, Brains and Brawn: In the anime, Nozomu attempts to exclusively categorize everything as Liberal arts, Science or Athletics.

 Becoming the Mask: The girls that failed to commit their respective suicides, are initially attending the so called promised land that is class 2-He to give a form of 'posthumous' graduation for the spirits that possess them.
 Then The Power of Friendship prevails.
 This is also the case for the boys as well.

 False students, false classmates, false teacher.
 People of different origins, with no connection whatsoever, we gathered in this classroom.
 At first, it was a life... we lived as yorishiro.
 But before we know it, it had become our own lives as well.

-Behind the Black: Played with when Matoi and Kiri get into a brawl over Nozomu (while he's in the same room as them.)
+Behind the Black: Played with when Matoi and Kiri get into a brawl over Nozomu (while he's in the same room as them).
 Neither the audience nor Nozomu see or hear anything, and whenever one of the two are seen, they're just sitting around nonchalantly with mysterious bandages appearing on their faces.
 Ai also exploits this in the first season of the anime by staying behind it until the last episode because she didn't want to ruin the show.

 Subverted by one Gonkish girl who photoshops herself and is an internet celebrity.